-India is a growing economic force and a state possessing nuclear weapons, but it also has considerable social, economic and environmental problems.
+India is a growing economic force and a state possessing nuclear weapons, but it also has considerable social, economic, and environmental challenges.
 The state of Tamil Nadu, located on the southeast coast, was one of the regions significantly hit by the tsunami in 2004.

 MAGNA completed the closure of all its post-tsunami activities in India in 2010.